AlefMemTav/AlefMemTav/README.md

 And I’ve never had much money
 But I’m still around somehow
-No, I’ve never had much money
-But I’m still around somehow
 Many times I’ve bended
 But I ain’t never yet bowed
 Hey, hey, so I guess I’m doin’ fine

 Trouble, oh trouble
 I’ve trouble on my mind
-Trouble, oh trouble
-Trouble on my mind
 But the trouble in the world, Lord
 Is much more bigger than mine
 Hey, hey, so I guess I’m doin’ fine

 And I never had no armies
-To jump at my command
-No, I ain’t got no armies
 To jump at my command
 But I don’t need no armies
 I got me one good friend